An amazing and simple coconut cream poke cake from guest Amber

 Hi Friends!
 I’m Amber and I blog over at Dessert Now, Dinner Later! where no one will tattle if you eat your dessert first.
 (I do!)
 I’m a culinary graduate who loves to share what I know with my readers.
 I’ve got tips, tricks, tutorials and delicious sweet and savory recipes galore!
 Come check out my recipes tab for some inspiration!

 I’m excited to be here today to share a delicious and simple dessert while Aimee takes her maternity leave and soaks up time with that cute little boy of hers.
 This Coconut Cream Poke Cake is officially on my “new loves” list.
 It’s light, yet moist and oh so coconut-y.

 My favorite ingredient in this cake, I also use for my Coconut Cream Fruit Dip, Frozen Coconut Limeade and Carribbean Slush recipes.
 This ingredient is uncommon to many people, but works well in so many recipes!
 Are you ready to know what it is?

 Okay, it’s CREAM OF COCONUT!
 Find it in the aisle with the alcoholic mixers and you are good to go!
 This cake is so simple.
 It’s a boxed white cake mix baked, then you poke holes in it, pour the cream of coconut in the holes, let it all soak up, frost it with cool whip, and then sprinkle some toasted coconut on top.
 Done!
 Easy!
 Here’s the precise recipe as a reference:

-- Ingredients for the cake according to the box.
-Mine said: 3 large egg whites, 1 cup water, ¼ cup oil
+- Ingredients for the cake according to the box (egg whites, oil, milk, etc)

 For more coconut pleasures, check out these recipes: